 TurboTax offers all of its online filers the option to receive their refund on a Turbo Prepaid Visa® Card.
 Filers who want an advance on their refund can opt to receive a Turbo Prepaid Visa® Card with cash advance.
 You simply choose the cash advance option when you e-file your taxes and then fill out a loan application.
 (The refund advance loan is an offer from First Century Bank.)

 If approved, you will receive a cash advance in the amount of $250, $500, $750 or $1,000.
 There is no interest and there are no loan fees.
 After the IRS accepts your return and after your loan application gets approved, you will receive your prepaid card, in the mail, in 5-10 business days.
-It’s worth mentioning that the majority of e-filers will receive a refund from the IRS in just 14 to 21 days.
+It’s worth mentioning that the majority of e-filers will receive a refund from the IRS in just 14 to 21 days, so you might not get the refund advance much faster than you would have received your refund.

 Tips for Getting Through Tax Season

 - If you find yourself relying on a big refund check to pay the bills, your financial plan might need a little work.
-Or maybe you’ve never really sat down to create a financial plan.
-Either way, consider working with a financial advisor.
-Finding an advisor who understands you and your goals isn’t always easy, but a matching service like SmartAdvisor will take some of the guess work out.
+(Or maybe you’ve never actually created a financial plan.)
+In this case, you might consider working with a financial advisor.
+Finding an advisor who understands you and your goals isn’t always easy, but a matching service like SmartAsset’s can make the process easy.
 Answer some questions about your finances and we’ll do the rest to get you matched with a financial advisor who meets your needs.

-- If you’re getting a big tax return every year, it’s because you overpaid on your paycheck taxes during the year.
+- If you’re getting a big tax refund every year, it’s because you overpaid on your paycheck taxes during the year.
 This is the case for most taxpayers.
 It’s nice to get a big check in the mail but it’s also nice to have that money throughout the year.
-With some extra money in a high-interest bank account, you could increase your annual earnings and better cover your expenses throughout the year.
+We recommend adjusting your withholding by filling out a new W-4 and then putting the extra money in a high-interest bank account.
+You could increase your annual earnings and better cover your expenses throughout the year.

 Photo credit: ©iStock.com/cabania, ©iStock.com/scyther5, ©iStock.com/AntonioGuillem